Abolition of Mandatory Death Penalty Act 2023: The "U-turn"

 On 13 March 2019, Deputy Law Minister Mohamed Hanipa Maidin told the Dewan Rakyat that the government will only repeal the mandatory death penalty for 11 criminal offences, and the death penalty will become optional and imposed at the discretion of the court.

-This move was soon accused and criticised by several NGOs and human rights groups as a sudden "U-turn" on the Pakatan Harapan government's stance on total abolition the death penalty.
+This move was soon accused and criticised by several NGOs and human rights groups as a sudden "U-turn" on the Pakatan Harapan government's stance on total abolition of the death penalty.
 Human rights groups such as Amnesty International described the announcement as "disappointing", accusing the government as "appears to have bowed to political and public pressure to retain the death penalty".
 Lawyers for Liberty (LFL) has also criticised the Pakatan Harapan government as succumbing to "moral cowardice" and calling the decision as "shocking, unprincipled and embarrassing".
 The Malaysian Coalition Against the Death Penalty has also expressed its deep disappointment and claimed that "the death penalty, whether mandatory or not, has no place in today's world".
 Malaysians Against Death Penalty and Torture (MADPET) was also saddened by the U-turn, and said that the Prime Minister and parliamentarians must have the required political will and courage to "do the right and just" to immediately abolish the death penalty.

 On 5 April 2019, Law Minister Liew Vui Keong said that the process to abolish the mandatory death penalty was still ongoing as the government had to deal with various issues related to the imposition of a moratorium against executions.
 The process is expected to be completed in June and in time for the July sitting of the Dewan Rakyat.
 On 10 May 2019, after nearly a year in office, Liew conceded that legal reforms such as proposal to abolish mandatory death penalty is still work in progress as the government must consider the views of all stakeholders, given the complexity and sensitivity of the issue.